Russell Westbrook: Sixth man role (2022–23)

-Los Angeles Clippers (2023–present)
+Los Angeles Clippers (2023–2024)

+On February 20, Westbrook and the Utah Jazz reached a contract buyout agreement; he did not play in any games for the team.

-On February 22, 2023, Westbrook signed with the Los Angeles Clippers, reuniting him with his former Thunder teammate Paul George.
+On February 22, 2023, Westbrook signed with the Los Angeles Clippers, reuniting with his former Thunder teammate Paul George.
+Westbrook became a starter with the Clippers.
 On February 24, Westbrook made his Clippers debut, putting up 17 points and 14 assists in a 176–175 double overtime loss to the Sacramento Kings.
-It was the second-highest scoring game in NBA history.
-He also tied Andre Miller for the most assists in a debut in Clippers history.
-On March 3, Westbrook scored 27 points on 12-of-16 shooting from the field and delivered 10 assists in a 128–127 loss against the Sacramento Kings.
+According to Bleacher Report, Westbrook "looked rejuvenated" after joining the Clippers.

 On March 5, Westbrook won his first game as a member of the Clippers with a 135–129 come-from-behind victory against the Memphis Grizzlies.
-On March 11, Westbrook made his 9,062nd career assist in a 106–95 win over the New York Knicks, surpassing Isiah Thomas for ninth place in the NBA all-time career assists list.
+On March 11, Westbrook made his 9,062nd career assist in a 106–95 win over the New York Knicks, surpassing Isiah Thomas for ninth place in the all-time career assists list.
+During the regular season, Westbrook averaged 15.8 points, 4.9 rebounds and 7.6 assists while shooting 48.9 percent from the field for the Clippers.
+In July 2023, Coach Tyronn Lue praised Westbrook's effort and toughness, saying that Westbrook had "saved" the Clippers during the final 20 games of the regular season following injuries to Paul George and others.

+The Clippers faced the Phoenix Suns in the first round of the 2023 NBA playoffs.
+On April 22, in Game 4 of the Clippers–Suns series, Westbrook scored 37 points in a 112–100 loss.
+Despite Westbrook averaging 23.6 points, 7.6 rebounds and 7.4 assists per game in the playoffs, the Clippers were eliminated by the Suns in five games.